3D integration of a hybrid quantum dot circuit-QED device for fast gate dispersive charge readout and coherent spin-photon coupling: Coherent charge and spin photon coupling

 We now evaluate the sensitivity of the cavity to changes of the DQD admittance as a hole is tunneling from one dot to the other.
-To this end, we sweep over the detuning axis and perform a pulse readout measurement at the bare resonance frequency $f_\mathrm{r}$ for each detuning value, see inset of Fig.~\ref{fig4}-d) for such a measurement at \SI{300}{ns} integration time for P=-103 dBm.
-Following Ref.~\cite{2019_Zheng}, the power $SNR$ is defined as $SNR=(A/B)^{2}$.
-The signal A is obtained from a gaussian fit of the difference between the transmitted amplitude at the interdot transition (triangle) and the Coulomb blockaded region (square).
-The noise B is the standard deviation of the amplitude measured in the Coulomb blockaded region.
-Fig.~\ref{fig4}-d) shows the $SNR$ measured for integration times spanning from \SI{50}{ns} to \SI{2}{\micro s} for four different probe powers.
-In the experiment, the acquisition window is aligned with the beginning of the \SI{2}{\micro s} long readout pulse.
-Due to the characteristic filling time of the resonator(1/$\kappa$=\SI{33}{ns}), we distinguish two regimes in the $SNR$ behavior with respect to the integration time.
-For integration times long enough such that most of the signal is acquired while the cavity is in its steady-state, the SNR scales linearly with respect to the integration time, similarly to the continuous wave measurements of refs~\cite{2019_Zheng,Ibberson_2021}.
-For each power, a minimum integration time $t_{min}$ corresponding to an SNR of unity can be extrapolated from the slope of a linear fit $SNR(t_\mathrm{int}>>\kappa^{-1})=t_\mathrm{int}/t_\mathrm{min}$.
-At $-103$\,dBm, we extract $t_{min}=$\SI{0.54}{ns}, which is close to be 10 times shorter than $t_{min}$ extrapolated at $-113$\,dBm, as expected due to the $10$\,dB difference in power.
-At short integration times $t_\mathrm{int} \approx 1/\kappa$, the data diverge from the linear fit with a $SNR$ dominated by the transient dynamics of the cavity.
-Despite the limiting transient dynamics of the resonator, for $P=-103$ dBm, we report $SNR\approx 100$ at $\tau_{int}=$\SI{300}{ns} and $SNR\approx 10^3$ at $\tau_{int}=$\SI{1}{\micro s}.
-These $SNR$ values are reached with integration times almost an order of magnitude shorter than previously reported~\cite{2019_Zheng, Ibberson_2021}.
+To this end, we sweep over the detuning axis and perform a pulse readout measurement at the bare resonance frequency $f_\mathrm{r}$ for each detuning value, see inset of Fig.~\ref{fig4}-d) for such a measurement with an integration time of \SI{300}{ns} at a readout power P=\SI{-103}{dBm} at the device level.
+The transmitted microwave signal is amplified using a traveling-wave parametric amplifier (TWPA) in the measurement chain to further improve the signal-to-noise-ratio.
+Following Ref.~\cite{2019_Zheng}, the power $\mathrm{SNR}$ is defined as $\mathrm{SNR}=(A/B)^{2}$.
+The signal $A$ is obtained from a gaussian fit of the difference between the transmitted amplitude at the interdot transition (triangle) and the Coulomb blockaded region (square).
+The noise $B$ is the standard deviation of the amplitude measured in the Coulomb blockaded region.
+Fig.~\ref{fig4}-d) shows the $\mathrm{SNR}$ measured for integration times spanning from \SI{50}{\nano\second} to \SI{2}{\micro\second} for four different probe powers.
+In the experiment, the acquisition window is aligned with the beginning of the \SI{2}{\micro \second} long readout pulse.
+Due to the characteristic filling time of the resonator(1/$\kappa$\,=\,\SI{33}{ns}), we distinguish two regimes in the $\mathrm{SNR}$ behavior with respect to the integration time.
+For integration times long enough such that most of the signal is acquired while the cavity is in its steady-state, the $\mathrm{SNR}$ scales linearly with respect to the integration time, similarly to the continuous wave measurements of refs~\cite{2019_Zheng,Ibberson_2021}.
+For each power, a minimum integration time $t_{min}$ corresponding to an SNR of unity can be extrapolated from the slope of a linear fit $\mathrm{SNR}(t_\mathrm{int}>>\kappa^{-1})=t_\mathrm{int}/t_\mathrm{min}$.
+At $-103$\,dBm, we extract $t_{min}\,=\,$\SI{0.54}{ns}, which is close to be 10 times shorter than $t_{min}$ extrapolated at $-113$\,dBm, as expected due to the $10$\,dB difference in power.
+At short integration times $t_\mathrm{int} \approx 1/\kappa$, the data diverge from the linear fit with a $\mathrm{SNR}$ dominated by the transient dynamics of the cavity.
+Despite the limiting transient dynamics of the resonator, for $P=-103$ dBm, we report $\mathrm{SNR}\approx 100$ at $\tau_{int}=$\SI{300}{ns} and $\mathrm{SNR}\approx 10^3$ at $\tau_{int}=$\SI{1}{\micro s}.
+These $\mathrm{SNR}$ values are reached with integration times almost an order of magnitude shorter than previously reported~\cite{2019_Zheng, Ibberson_2021}.
 This demonstrates the ability of the 3D integrated hybrid cQED platform to perform fast and highly sensitive charge sensing.